JayUnitTest/azure-database-migration62/README.md

 As businesses increasingly embrace cloud computing to drive innovation and scalability, the migration of databases from on-premise environments to the cloud has become a strategic imperative.
 To achieve a seamless transition, a powerful and user-friendly database management tool is essential.
 Enter Azure Data Studio, a cutting-edge cross-platform solution developed by Microsoft to simplify database management and streamline the migration process.

 1. **Create Azure SQL Database:**
-    - Create an Azure SQL Database through the Azure portal.
+    - Create an Azure SQL Server and Database through the Azure portal.
 This will serve as the target for migrating your on-premise database.
     - Use SQL login for the associated SQL Server as the chosen authentication method.
     - Ensure to allow the VM's IP address in firewall rules to prevent issues.